 Frequently Asked Questions (FAQs)

 Universal life is a complicated insurance policy, mainly because of the investment potential in the cash value.
 We have answers to some of the most commonly asked questions below.
-If you don’t see your specific question, post it in our forum to get it answered.

 What Happens When Universal Life Insurance Matures?